rootstrap/blog/README.md

+# [Warning: This github repo is deprecated]

-# How to write and publish an article in the Rootstrap blog
+## How to write and publish an article in the Rootstrap blog

 Publishing an article helps us to improve the Rootstrap brand with quality content on the web.
 Also writing about a topic, enhances your knowledge of it.
 If you want to write and publish an article, please take a look at these Notion links: